ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The InSAR workflow used to create HyP3 InSAR surface motion products constitutes a large portion of this document.
 Users are cautioned to read the sections on limitations and error sources in InSAR products before attempting to use InSAR data.
 Sections on data sources and application examples are presented as well.
 For a more complete description of the properties of SAR, see our *Introduction to SAR* guide.

 ### Brief Overview of InSAR
 SAR is an active sensor that transmits pulses and listens for echoes.
-These echoes are recorded in phase and amplitude, with the phase being used to determine the distance from the sensor to the target and the amplitude yeilding information about the roughness and dielectric constant of that target.
+These echoes are recorded in phase and amplitude, with the phase being used to determine the distance from the sensor to the target and the amplitude yielding information about the roughness and dielectric constant of that target.

 ![Figure 1](../images/phase_diff.png "Difference in range shows movement of the surface imaged")

 *Figure 1: Two passes of an imaging SAR taken at time T<sub>0</sub> and T<sub>0</sub> + ∆t, will give two distances to the ground, R<sub>1</sub> and R<sub>2</sub>.
 A difference between R<sub>1</sub> and R<sub>2</sub> shows motion on the ground.
 In this case, a subsidence makes R<sub>2</sub> greater than R<sub>1</sub>.
 Credit: Franz J Meyer*

-InSAR expliots the phase difference between two SAR images to create an interferogram that shows where the phase, and, therefore the distance to the target, has changed from one pass to the next as illustrated in Figure 1.
+InSAR exploits the phase difference between two SAR images to create an interferogram that shows where the phase, and, therefore the distance to the target, has changed from one pass to the next as illustrated in Figure 1.
 There are several factors that influence the interferogram including earth curvature, topographic effects, atmospheric delays, surface motion, and noise.
 With the proper processing, InSAR can be used to create topographic maps and to detect millimeter scale changes in the earth's surface.
-Applications include volcanic deformation, susidence, landslide detection, and earthquake assessment.
+Applications include volcanic deformation, subsidence, landslide detection, and earthquake assessment.

 ### Polarizations
 Polarization refers to the direction of travel of an electromagnetic wave.
 A horizontal wave is transmitted so that is oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.

 Most modern SAR systems can transmit chirps with either a horizontal or vertical polarization.
 In addition, some of these sensors can listen for either horizontal of vertical backscatter.
 This gives rise to 4 different types of returns HH, HV, VV, and VH.
-Here the first letter is the transmit method and the second is the recieve method, e.g. VH is a vertically polarized transmit signal with horizontally polarized echoes recorded.
+Here the first letter is the transmit method and the second is the receive method, e.g. VH is a vertically polarized transmit signal with horizontally polarized echoes recorded.

 For InSAR applications, processing is generally performed on the co-pol (VV or HH) data and not on the cross-pol (VH or HV) data.
 Also, each image used in an InSAR pair is required to be the same polarization - two HH images of the same area could form a valid pair, while a single HH with a single VV of the same area would not.